1991–92 Kentucky Wildcats men's basketball team

-Although the seniors were the heart and soul of the team, its biggest star was sophomore Jamal Mashburn, who would go on to become a consensus first-team All-American the following season and have a successful 12-year NBA career; he is now an NBA analyst for ESPN.
+The sophomore Jamal Mashburn would go on to become a consensus first-team All-American the following season and have a 12-year NBA career; he is now a college basketball analyst for TNT Sports.

 The Wildcats' run in the NCAA tournament would end in a regional final against Duke that is often cited as the greatest college game ever played.
 The heavily favored Blue Devils survived an overtime thriller on Christian Laettner's last-second shot at the buzzer.

 Team legacy

 The legacy of "The Unforgettables" was so great within the university that the UK program decided to retire the players' jerseys (but not their numbers) almost immediately after their final tournament game.
 (While jersey retirement is not uncommon, it is rare for a school to bestow this honor so soon after a player's career ends.)
 The team also went on a post-tournament all-county exhibition tour, where thousands of Kentuckians gathered in high school gyms across the commonwealth to meet and express pride in the team.

 National and local sports news outlets continued to cover the players in "where are they now" and similar features for at least 25 years after the tournament.
 In 2005, a documentary film about the team, "Beyond the Glory," was released.